Knowledge is a Region in Weight Space for Fine-tuned Language Models: Explaining previous results

 Our results also support and provide some preliminary explanations of recent practical findings.
-Some works show that starting from a fine-tuned model helps when fine-tuning on a different target datasets \citep{choshen2022start, Phang2018SentenceEO}, which may be related to the fact that the initial fine-tuning stage moves the model into the general "language" region (or, even better, the region of space corresponding to the target task).
-Moreover, a growing literature has shown improvements from averaging two or more fine-tuned models.
+Some works show that starting from a finetuned model helps when finetuning on a different target dataset \citep{choshen2022start, Phang2018SentenceEO}, which may be related to the fact that the initial finetuning stage moves the model into the general "language" region (or, even better, the region of space corresponding to the target task).
+Moreover, a growing literature has shown improvements from averaging two or more finetuned models.
 Some of those average models trained on the same dataset \citep{Wortsman2022ModelSA,wortsman2022fi}, which we show picks a model from inside the dataset region.
 Others show that averages between models can improve models from tasks that they were not trained on \citep{choshen2022fusing,matena2021merging}, which agrees with our more general findings. \citet{ilharco2022editing} further suggests that some attributes can be added to the model by moving in certain directions in the weight space.
-In parallel work, \citet{Rame2022RecyclingDM} considers two fine-tuning stages before averaging.
+In parallel work, \citet{Rame2022RecyclingDM} considers two finetuning stages before averaging. \citet{lu2022improving} and \citet{talman2023uncertainty} propose optimization methods featuring Stochastic Weight Averaging (SWA).
+Our results may indicate that the success of such methods may be partly attributed to its tendency to fall within a region, rather than on its borders.
 More recent work considers iterative model averaging, where in each iteration multiple models are trained in parallel from the same initial point and then averaged to aggregate their knowledge.
-Such a procedure has been demonstrated both for self-supervised pre-training \citep{li2022branch} and as a supervised pre-training, similar to a massively multitask learning scenario \citep{don2022cold}.
-Future work could focus on understanding how those processes move through the weight space and whether they move to areas of loss space outside of the region corresponding to a single iteration of averaging fine-tuned models.
+Such a procedure has been demonstrated both for self-supervised pretraining \citep{li2022branch} and as a supervised pretraining, similar to a massively multitask learning scenario \citep{don2022cold}.
+Future work could focus on understanding how those processes move through the weight space and whether they move to areas of loss space outside of the region corresponding to a single iteration of averaging finetuned models. \looseness=-1